October 19th 2018

 This is Nicolas’ number one urban skin tip, and seeing as studies indicate that pollution particularly deprives skin of vitamins C and E, upping your doses could help to prevent all manner of skin damage, from blemishes to age spots.

-The kit: Skin Owl Maqui Berry Beauty Drops PM, £79 for 60ml, provide a potent nocturnal antioxidant shot to help replenish your skin’s natural defences overnight.
-Nicolas’ own Allies of Skin 1A Overnight Mask, £87 for 50ml, is another nighttime antioxidant crusader, designed to undo the harmful effects of pollution, smoke, alcohol and stress (to a degree) by throwing a powerful blend of antioxidant plant oils, niacinamide and retinol at your city skin situation.
-It reportedly reduces acne lesions (the particularly volcanic genre of spot to you and I) by 67% over a period of 28 days, which is just as well considering the price point.
+Nicolas’ own Allies of Skin 1A Overnight Mask, £112 for 50ml, is another nighttime antioxidant crusader, designed to undo the harmful effects of pollution, smoke, alcohol and stress (to a degree) by throwing a powerful blend of antioxidant plant oils, niacinamide and retinol at your city skin situation.
+It reportedly reduces acne lesions (the particularly volcanic genre of spot to you and me) by 67 per cent over a period of 28 days, which is just as well considering the price point.
 Patch test if you’re got sensitive skin as this packs a punch.

 Back up your skin barrier